aabir121/sql_data_generator/README.md

 - Assumes that there is only one primary column per table
 - Assumes the primary column is of type Integer.
 - While populating the string column cannot take the max length into account.
+- Only a integer range can be provided for now for possible values.
+Min max values for other column types are still not supported.

 ## Requirements